kissmetrics/km-support/_posts/2012-10-19-revenue-report.md

 ## Introduction

 Chances are, you are using analytics to increase the number of people using your product, so that they can ultimately increase your revenue.
 The Revenue Report gives you an overall picture of your revenue.
-Furthermore, you can segment your paying customers using your existing KISSmetrics properties.
+Furthermore, you can segment your paying customers using your existing Kissmetrics properties.
 For example, you might be interested in…

 * How much revenue did I make this month compared to last month?
 * Which of my *pricing plans* is contributing the most revenue?